Manage Your Grant

 NYSCA program staff can be contacted at any time for questions about the progress of your grant activity and for any program-related requests here.

-For technical questions on accessing the Grants Gateway portal to sign a contract:
+For technical questions on accessing the Statewide Financial System (SFS) portal to sign a contract:

 After notification of your annual award, you will receive instructions by email about reviewing and signing your organization’s NYS contract for the grant.
-The contract is a binding legal agreement that requires your organization to carry out certain activities or provide services, paid for, in part, with funding received from the NYSCA.
+The contract is a binding legal agreement that requires your organization to carry out certain activities or provide services paid for, in part, with funding received from NYSCA.
 All awards are contingent upon the execution of, and compliance with the contract.
 Other than capital contracts, the activity period for each contract term is one year.
 Multi-year award letters may indicate that your organization has been awarded a contract for more than one annual period.
-For further information on previously-awarded multi-year grants with an FY2022 grant period see

 Contracts that are at or below $10,000: